New to the WBL?

 To join the WBL as a participant, please Register to Participate!
 Please be sure to complete the Prescreen questions on Sona so that you can sign up for studies.

-Participants are paid via Virtual ClinCard (a platform similar to Venmo and Paypal) at a rate of $12.00/hour for on-campus studies and $2 to $6 for remote studies.
+Participants are paid via Virtual ClinCard (a platform similar to Venmo and Paypal) at a rate of $10.00 for 30 minutes and $15 for 60 minutes for on-campus studies and $2 to $6 for remote studies.
 Payment is determined by session length.

 In order to receive payment in any WBL study you must complete the required tax documentation and have a US social security number.